-These are incredibly casual and lenient activities which require little to no thought at all.
+These are incredibly casual and lenient activities that require little to no thought at all.
 In reality, when if you think that you are increasing your productivity, you’d be quite wrong because switching from one task to another is actually one of the worst things for your ability to concentrate.

 You Aren’t Actually Multitasking

 When it comes to cognitive endeavors, there is absolutely no such thing as multitasking.